 Strain Fingerprints Comparison

 Different strains of cannabis, also called chemovars, have different characteristics depending partly upon the cannabinoid content and terpene content.
-There are currently about 60 different known cannabinoids and over 200 different terpenes, as well as many other ingredients such as flavinoids, and some components yet to be discovered.
+There are currently about 113 different known cannabinoids and over 200 different terpenes, as well as many other ingredients such as flavonoids, plant sterols, polysaccharides, and some components yet to be discovered.
 Steep Hill Labs website is one site where the strain fingerprints can be viewed, as well as Leafly.com and others.
 Below is a sample of some common strains and a brief description and important features of each.
-The top line of the graph shows the cannabinoids, and the bottom line shows the terpenes.
+The top line of the graph in the middle section shows the cannabinoids, and the bottom line shows the terpenes.
 The circle shows the THC amount in green and CBD amount in pink.
 Hence you can extrapolate the THC:CBD ratio...

 Chemdawg 4 is a high THC strain with small (.08%) but acceptable amounts of CBD.
 Notable for this strain is the large amount of the terpene B-Caryophyllene.
 This terpene is also found in black pepper, cloves, cotton, oregano, and hops, and imparts a woody or spicy taste.
 This terpene is anti-proliferative for cancer, useful for inflammatory pain, a bacteriostatic agent, anti-fungal, and anti-inflammatory.
 It can also be effective in gastro-intestinal disorders and Crohn's disease...B-Myrcene (a sedative terpene) levels are fairly low, but there is a small but substantial amount of Linalool, also a sedative terpene that is found in the lavender plant.
 Fairly unique for Chemdawg is also the high level of the cannabinoid CBL (cannabicyclol).
 This little researched cannabinoid is non psychoactive, is a breakdown product like cannabinol, and is formed from cannabichromene under light.
 More clinical research is needed on this cannabinoid metabolite.